 1. It would always be different

 Project management is a dynamic field that will always evolve as new challenges and opportunities arise.
 You can use many tools, techniques, and methodologies to manage your projects.
 However, it would always be different.
 Every project would demand different approaches and techniques to be effective.
 Every project would demand different skills and knowledge sets.
 You will never have the same experience twice.
+You can look at some of these pmp experience examples for more insight to what you can expect.

 2. It’s not just about organizing tasks